 Regulatory risk results from non-compliance with regulatory requirements, which could lead to fines and/or sanctions.
 The Company has established supervisory policies and procedures reasonably designed to ensure compliance with all applicable statutory and regulatory requirements in each jurisdiction in which it operates.
-These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use of and safekeeping of client funds, use of and safekeeping of client data, credit granting, collection activity, anti-money laundering, insider trading and market abuse, employee misconduct, conflicts of interest and recordkeeping.
+These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use of and safekeeping of client data, credit granting, collection activity, anti-money laundering, insider trading and market abuse, employee misconduct, conflicts of interest and recordkeeping.